Staff, Fees & Inspections

 Richard Soloski is the City's Building Official.
 He is responsible for plan reviews, inspections and for some types of code interpretation.

-Craig Olson supervises the activity of the Building Department.
-He is responsible for the review of all demolition, drainage, stormwater, right-of-way and SEPA permit applications.
+Rick Hill is the City's Public Works Director.
+He is responsible for the review of all drainage, stormwater and right-of-way permit applications.

-Inspections of City-permitted work is provided by one of the following staff members: Richard Soloski, John Young or Craig Olson.
+Inspections of City-permitted work is provided by one of the following staff members: Richard Soloski, John Young or Rick Hill.

 Inspection Request Phone Number: 425-462-1936